infor-design/enterprise/README.md

 # Welcome to Soho XI

+_This is just a change to PR against the `1-travis` branch to test._

 SoHo XI provides comprehensive tools for product development teams to create use experiences that are: Intuitive, Engaging, Purposeful, Relevant Functional and Beautiful.

 The SoHo XI Component library is a framework independent UI (js and css) library that is pattern focused, template driven, touch enabled, responsive, accessible and themable.